 Branches vs. subsidiaries in Malta

-Overseas investors are the ones who can decide on the type of business structure suits most of their needs, whether a branch or a subsidiary, and in most cases, the pros and cons of each structure will weigh much in making a decision.
-In any case, you may request our advice and support if you would like to establish a branch or a subsidiary in Malta in 2022.
+Overseas investors are the ones who can decide on the type of business structure that suits most to their needs, whether a branch or a subsidiary, and in most cases, the pros and cons of each structure will weigh much in making a decision.
+In any case, you may request our advice and support if you would like to establish a branch or a subsidiary in Malta in 2023.

 Accounting requirements for branches in Malta

 Just like any other type of company, branches in Malta need to be registered for VAT and other tax purposes in this country.
-Submitting the annual financial statements of a branch is needed for branches in Malta.
+Submitting the annual financial statements is needed for branches in Malta.
 We remind that you can get in touch with our consultants and ask for complete accounting services for your branch in Malta instead of opening an accounting department.
-It is important to know that if a branch is not the appropriate business solution for your activities, and if you want to have a high degree of independence from their Maltese counterpart, you can choose to open a subsidiary – a legal entity that acts separately from the parent company and can perform other business activities.
+It is important to know that if a branch is not the appropriate business form for your activities, and if you want to have a high degree of independence, you can choose to open a subsidiary – a legal entity that acts separately from the parent company and can perform other business activities.

 If you have a company and need accounting services for your business in Malta, you are invited to discuss all the aspects to one of our dedicated specialists in this field.